 Happily, office workers are starting to make their voices heard.
-Even a shiny new office was not enough to persuade some Apple employees of the benefits of open-plan working.
+Even a shiny new office was not enough to persuade many Apple employees of the benefits of open-plan working.
 And there are a growing number of involved parties, such as architects and office furniture suppliers, challenging the wisdom of completely open-plan offices.

 Management theory hasn’t helped

 As a former battle-hardened corporate drone myself, I believe volumes could be written on the negative impact on employee wellbeing of many popular management theories.

 But for better or for worse, they have helped shape the modern workplace.